Home: bestmedicalaid.co.za

 5. Affordability.

-Some plans extend your benefits (threshold benefit) up to a pre-determined amount, once savings are spent and claims have added up to a pre-determined amount.
+Some plans offer extended benefits and safety nets once savings are spent and claims have added up to a pre-determined amount.

-Some plans cover financially dependant children - at child rates - up to age 27
+Some plans cover financially dependent children at child rates up to age 27.

 If you're not sure about which scheme suits you and your family best, we can help you look at the options that offer the most favourable rates for your family.